 Initial crabs and crabs fed fish or clams for 12 weeks in the laboratory.
 Average value and one SD.

 Fatty acid TEFs (i.e. calibration coefficients) were calculated based on crabs sampled at week 12.
 In general, the pattern of calibration coefficients appeared to be mostly influenced by the tissue type, rather than diet (Fig 4).
 In most cases, the calibration coefficients for fatty acids were close to 1, with some exceptions (Figs 4 and 5, S5 Fig).
-Some of the fatty acids that typically had exceptionally high calibration coefficients across tissue types and diets include the saturates 22:0 and 23:0, the monounsaturates 16:1 and 18:1n-9-cis, and the polyunsaturates 18:2n-4, 18:2n-6-cis, and 18:4n-3-trans (Figs 4 and 5).
-Some of the fatty acids that typically had exceptionally low calibration coefficients across tissue types and diets include the saturates 20:0 and 21:0 and the monounsaturate 22:1n-9 (Figs 4 and 5).
+Some of the fatty acids that typically had exceptionally high calibration coefficients across tissue types and diets include the saturates 21:0, 22:0, and 23:0, and the polyunsaturates 18:2n-6-cis and 18:4n-3-cis (Figs 4 and 5).
+Some of the fatty acids that typically had exceptionally low calibration coefficients across tissue types and diets include the polyunsaturates 20:2n-11,14-cis, 20:4n-3, and 22:2 (Figs 4 and 5).

 Fig 4.
 Fatty acid calibration coefficients for hepatopancreas and claw muscle of Callinectes sapidus fed clam or fish diets for 12 weeks in the laboratory.
 Error bars represent one SD.
 Dashed, grey line indicates a value of one.
 Coefficients are plotted on a log scale.